jaicdev/GoogleAppScripts/README.md

 # GoogleAppScripts

-## Personalized Certificate Sender & Document Generator Scripts
+## Personalized Document Sender & Document Generator Scripts

-This repository provides flexible Google Apps Scripts for automating document generation and email-based certificate distribution.
+This repository provides flexible Google Apps Scripts for automating document generation and email-based document distribution.
 These scripts simplify workflows by integrating Google Workspace apps like Sheets, Docs, Drive, and Gmail.

 ---

 ## **Features**

-### **1. Personalized Certificate Sender Script** (`sendCertificates.gs`)
+### **1. Personalized Document Sender Script** (`sendDocuments.gs`)
 - **Sheet Integration**: Fetches participant data from a Google Sheet with configurable column mappings.
-- **Certificate Matching**: Matches participants to certificates stored in a Google Drive folder.
+- **Document Matching**: Matches participants to documents stored in a Google Drive folder.
 - **Customizable Emails**: Supports personalized email templates in both plain text and HTML formats.
 - **Status Tracking**: Logs the status of each email sent in the Google Sheet for easy tracking.
-- **Error Handling**: Skips rows with missing data and logs errors for unmatched certificates or failed email sends.
+- **Error Handling**: Skips rows with missing data and logs errors for unmatched documents or failed email sends.

 ### **2. Document Generator Script** (`DocGeneration.gs`)
 - **Dynamic Placeholders**: Replaces placeholders (e.g., `{{Name}}`, `{{Role}}`) in a Google Doc template with data from a Google Sheet.